Francesco Palmieri (footballer)

-Francesco Palmieri (born 24 September 1967) is an Italian former professional footballer who is sporting director at Sassuolo.
+Francesco Palmieri (born 24 September 1967) is an Italian former professional footballer who is the sporting director at Sassuolo.
 He played as a forward.

 Playing career

 Palmieri began his career with Centese, Virtus Francavilla, Baracca, Bologna, and Cosenza.

 During his time at Lecce, Palmieri was given the nickname "Highlander".
 Between 1995 and 1998 he scored 35 goals in 102 appearances for the club.
 At Lecce, he formed a goal-scoring partnership with Cosimo Francioso and achieved two successive promotions, from Serie C to Serie A, under the guidance of manager Gian Piero Ventura.

 In summer 1998 Sampdoria paid a transfer fee of three billion lire to Lecce to sign Palmieri.
 In the 1998–99 season he scored on his debut for Sampdoria, in a UEFA Intertoto Cup match, helping his club qualify for the third round of the competition.
 The goal also made him the first Italian player to score in the season.
 At the end of the 1998–99 season he suffered relegation to Serie B, having scored eight league goals.

 In his second season at Sampdoria, he captained the team and scored six goals, while the club missed out on Serie A promotion by one point.
 At the end of the season, he suffered a serious muscle injury, which subsequently plagued him for more than a year.